None. This is a required course for first-year students.

 Upon the completion of this course student will be able to:

-Formulate research questions and hypotheses;
+Formulate research questions;

 Distinguish between and conduct the various discrete stages of a research project;

 Discriminate among different types of research design and select the methods appropriate for specific research questions; and

 Explain and evaluate the different methodologies available in academic research.